 How to play F major second inversion?

-To play the second inversion of the F major piano chord, start with C as the lowest note.
+To play the second inversion, start with C as the lowest note.
 Then play F above it and finally add A as the highest note.
 This inversion gives the chord a different sound and is often used to make chord resolutions more interesting.

 For the right hand, use these fingers: